OlivineOverlord/Pyrite/README.md

 # Pyrite
-Python package for quantitative SIMS analysis and calibration of geological materials
+Python package for quantitative SIMS analysis and calibration of geological materials.